 Summary: The non-submission of oil reports has been a constant problem.
 At their October 2005 sessions, the governing bodies instructed the Director to proceed with a number of measures which had been proposed to assist States to submit oil reports.
-This document deals with the implementation of these measures.
+This document provides an update on the implementation of these measures.
 Action to be taken: Give the Director such further instructions as regards the issues dealt with in this document as the governing bodies may deem appropriate.